Computer Aided Design Drafting Technology

 The design/drafter must be able to visualize forms and shapes from blueprints and sketches, understand and apply theoretical principles and technical knowledge, concentrate on details for long periods of time, and use independent judgment in planning work and solving problems.
 Designers/drafters should enjoy technical work; work that involves close tolerances, set limits and industry standards.
 The successful designer/drafter should be able to organize, work rapidly, work under pressure, and produce quality work.

-- Computer Aided Design Drafting Technology Advanced Technical Certificate
+- Computer Aided Design Drafting Advanced Technical Certificate (2 years)

 Paying for College

 You may apply for financial aid, scholarships, grants, and loans to help finance your college education.
 When you pay registration fees, you are a student of Idaho State University with the privileges and responsibilities of a college student.

 |Certificate:||Advanced Technical Certificate - Computer Aided Design Draft|